A reader asked:

 If the lenders of your mystery debts don’t report to Experian, then this explains the difference in the reports.
 It doesn’t explain what the mystery debts are, but at least it’s clear why they are only showing on Equifax.

 But if the mystery lenders do report to Experian, then the question is why Equifax is linking these debts to your credit record but Experian isn’t… I suggest you email Equifax and ask them this specific question.
 And if you get to the point where you are complaining to the Information Commissioners Office about a creditor (see below) then you should also complain about Equifax.

-- Write to the lender a Prove It! letter, saying that a debt has been reported by them to Equifax and you have no knowledge of it.
+- Write to the lender a Prove It! letter, saying that a debt has been reported by them to Equifax/Experian/Call Credit and you have no knowledge of it.
 I suggest you include more details about yourself – date of birth, your addresses for the last few years – you don’t have to do this, but it may help the creditor realise you are not their debtor.
-Give them a month to either provide you with details of the debt or delete the Equifax report.
+Give them a month to either provide you with details of the debt or delete the report from your credit record.

 - If you still don’t recognise the debt from their reply, send them a formal letter of complaint.
 Put COMPLAINT in capital letters at the top of the letter or in the email title!
-Say that unless they delete the incorrect Equifax entry you intend to complain to the Information Commissioners Office and the Financial Ombudsman
+Say that unless they delete the incorrect credit report you intend to complain to the Information Commissioners Office and the Financial Ombudsman